Nikita Koloff: "The Russian Nightmare" (1984–1986)

-Continuing to improve, Koloff became a big enough heel to get a match against NWA World Champion Ric Flair at The Great American Bash 1985 on July 6.
+Continuing to improve, Koloff became a big enough heel to get a match against NWA World Champion Ric Flair at The Great American Bash in July 1985.
 Koloff lost to Flair and was even attacked by a fan during the match, but he established himself as a superstar in the wrestling business.
 According to Koloff, it was his favourite match of his career.

-The Koloffs went on to regain the NWA World Tag Team title from the Rock 'N Roll Express three months later, on October 13, but lost it to the same opponents on November 28 at StarrCade 1985 in a steel cage match.
+The Koloffs went on to regain the NWA World Tag Team title from the Rock 'n' Roll Express three months later, on October 13, but lost it to the same opponents on November 28 at Starrcade '85: The Gathering in a steel cage match.

 In 1985 and 1986, Koloff wrestled several matches for Capitol Sports Promotions in Puerto Rico as part of a talent exchange, facing Hercules Ayala on several occasions.
 During one bout, Koloff sustained a cut to the arm when an audience member threw a spark plug at him.

 In spring of 1986, Koloff started one of the biggest, most anticipated feuds in the history of Jim Crockett Promotions when he attacked NWA United States Heavyweight Champion Magnum T. A. Following an incident where Magnum hit on-screen NWA President Bob Geigel for demanding an apology after T.A. started a brawl with Nikita during a contract signing (which started when the Koloffs berated Magnum's mother, who was present), T.A. was stripped of his title.
-The two were then booked in a best-of-seven series, which took place during The Great American Bash 1986 tour.
+The two were then booked in a best-of-seven series, which took place during Great American Bash tour.
 The winner of the series would be declared champion.
 Koloff and T.A. wrestled all summer, ending up tied after six matches with one no contest.
 The final match took place on August 17 and featured run-ins by Kruschev and Ivan and several false-finishes.
 Nikita defeated T.A. to win the title.

 The following month, Koloff defeated Wahoo McDaniel to unify his US Title with Wahoo's NWA National Heavyweight Championship on September 28.
-He was readying to embark on a feud with Ron Garvin that would last through the upcoming Starrcade 1986.
+He was readying to embark on a feud with Ron Garvin that would last through the upcoming Starrcade '86: The Skywalkers.
 The idea of head booker Dusty Rhodes was for Koloff to reignite his feud with Magnum T. A. the following year.
-The plan called for T.A. to defeat Ric Flair for the NWA World Championship at StarrCade 86; after a short program of rematches with Flair, T. A. would begin a long program with Koloff that ran through The Great American Bash Tour of 1987.
+The plan called for T.A. to defeat Ric Flair for the NWA World Heavyweight Championship at Starrcade '86; after a short program of rematches with Flair, T. A. would begin a long program with Koloff that ran through The Great American Bash Tour of 1987.
 As of the beginning of October, Rhodes had not decided whether to give Koloff the title at some point during the feud.